-- The first payments, prior to confirmation of your plan, must be made by cashiers check or money order.
-All payments must be made payable to Robert P. Musgrave, Trustee, your case number and last name MUST be legibly written on the payment, and the payment MUST be mailed to the address.
-After the first meeting of creditors you will not be able to make payments by money order or cashier’s check.
-You must make future payments by TFS or by a voluntary wage withholding order to your employer (see the sections below).).
+- The first payments, prior to confirmation of your plan, must be made through the TFS system.
+You must make future payments by TFS or by a voluntary wage withholding order to your employer (see the sections below).

 - NO CASH, PERSONAL CHECKS, OR ONLINE BANK PAYMENTS ARE EVER ACCEPTED.
 PAYMENTS CANNOT BE DROPPED OFF AT OUR OFFICE.
 IF A PAYMENT IS DROPPED OFF AFTER HOURS, IT WILL BE RETURNED TO YOU.